FREQUENTLY ASKED QUESTIONS

 What undergraduate degree programs are offered?

-The Music Department offers Bachelor of Arts and Bachelor of Music degrees.
+The School of Music offers Bachelor of Arts and Bachelor of Music degrees.
 Within one of these degrees, you will pursue a concentration in Liberal Arts, Music History and Theory, Music Education, Performance, Composition, Accompanying, or Jazz and Commercial Music.